Tutorials

 You can specify a header for the invoices that are synchronized to e-conomic.
 This can, for example, be the customer’s own order number if you specify it in the reference on the sales order.

-Invoices are of course synchronized to e-conomic with the same invoice number that appears in tracezilla.
+Invoices are, of course, synchronized to e-conomic with the same invoice number that appears in tracezilla.
 This is just an option to enter an additional reference.

 Insert the following into the field:

-Invoice {{ ext_ref }}
+Invoice ref. {{ ext_ref }}

 It is optional to fill in the field.